-Join Konrad Eek for an in-depth discussion in this video Shooting film with basic settings, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Shooting film with basic settings, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …Okay, we're ready to head out into the field and start to make photographs.…Just to reiterate, I'm shooting with Ilford HP5 Plus 400 speed film.…I've changed the ISO setting on my camera to 320, so I will slightly…overexpose the film as compared to the manufacturer's speed rating.…I think this film choice will work well today.…As you're probably noticing, we're going from clear sun to cloud cloud cover here.…We've got a typical Oklahoma day with these gentle breezes of…about 10 to 30 miles an hour with puffy clouds in the sky.…